 Started working in 1995

-Rainforest Foundation US focuses its work in Guyana in regions 7, 8 and 9, which comprise much of Guyana’s wild mountainous interior, as well as regions 1 and 2, which are home to a number of coastal indigenous communities that protect and restore carbon-rich mangrove ecosystems.
+Guyana is comprised of 10 regions.
+Rainforest Foundation US focuses its work in regions 7, 8 and 9, which comprise much of the country’s mountainous interior.
+We also work in regions 1 and 2, which are home to a number of coastal Indigenous communities that protect and restore carbon-rich mangrove ecosystems.

 Our current initiatives in Guyana include:

-RFUS supports Wapichan, Macushi, Patamona, Arekuna and Akawaio communities to monitor and protect over 141,640 hectares from mining and other threats, particularly increased gold mining.
-In 2015 the Wapichan won the UNDP Equator Prize for their innovative mapping and monitoring work – including the use of community-built drones to monitor deforestation caused by illegal mining.
+Rainforest Foundation US supports the monitoring of 10.1 million acres of Indigenous peoples’ land throughout Guyana.
+We work along with Wapichan, Macushi, Patamona, Arekuna, and Akawaio communities to monitor and protect their rainforest territories from mining and other threats.
+In 2015, the Wapichan people received the UNDP Equator Prize for their innovative mapping and monitoring work, including the use of community-built drones to monitor deforestation caused by illegal mining.

 Special Initiative: Land Tenure Assessments

-Rainforest Foundation US partnered with the Amerindian Peoples Association and Forest Peoples Programme in 2015 to facilitate a nation-wide assessment of indigenous land rights in Guyana.
-The following documents represent years of field research and interviews with indigenous communities.
+Rainforest Foundation US has partnered with the Amerindian Peoples Association (APA) and Forest Peoples Programme (FPP) since 2015 to facilitate a nation-wide assessment of Indigenous peoples’ land rights in Guyana.
+The following documents represent years of field research and interviews with Indigenous communities.

 Click on the images below to access the full reports

 Guyana is one of the most densely forested countries in South America, with rainforests covering nearly 91% of its landmass—an area larger than Washington state.
 As part of the unique geological formation known as the Guiana Shield, Guyana’s rainforests are instrumental in regulating rainfall throughout the Amazon basin, significantly impacting global climate regulation.
 Protecting this vital ecosystem is critical for the health of the region and in mitigating climate change.